How to Paint Furniture with Chalk Paint

 How to Make Paint Stick to Furniture

 If you skip over one step, please don’t skip over this one.
-This is the most important step in making sure that your paint will actually stick to your furniture.
+This is the most important step in making sure that your paint will actually stick to your piece.

 You can scuff sand or use a mixture of both scuff sanding and adhesive primer for this step.
-If you feel like skipping the sanding step, you need to read our post on the importance of sanding before painting furniture first so you know what you are in for.
+If you feel like skipping the sanding step, you need to read our posts on the importance of sanding before painting furniture and what happens if you don’t sand before painting first, so you know what you are in for.

 Scuff sanding is a light sanding with 220 grit sandpaper that really only takes a few minutes.
-The goal is to make the old finish a bit rough so the new paint has something to hold on to.
+The goal is to make the old finish a bit rough so the new coats have something to hold on to.

 Just grab 220 grit sandpaper and lightly sand everything down.
 Just a couple of passes over everything should do.